 Under the terms of the settlement, Lumber Liquidators will pay $22 million in cash and $14 million in store-credit vouchers to members of two settlement classes who purchased the flooring for an aggregate settlement of $36 million to settle all claims.

-Cohen Milstein serves as co-lead counsel for the plaintiffs in this litigation.
+Cohen Milstein served as co-lead counsel for the plaintiffs in this litigation.

 In August 2015, Judge Anthony J. Trenga, of the U.S. District Court for the Eastern District of Virginia, named Steven J. Toll, Managing Partner of Cohen Milstein, as co-lead counsel in a class action product liability lawsuit against Lumber Liquidators, the largest specialty retailer of hardwood flooring in North America.
 The lawsuit alleged that the flooring company represented that its Chinese-manufactured laminate flooring complied with CARB’s formaldehyde emissions limits when it fact, it did not.